-- What you can expect from us, which describes how we provide and develop our services - What we expect from you, which establishes certain rules for using our services - Content in Google services, which describes the intellectual property rights to the content you find in our services whether that content belongs to you, Google, or others - In case of problems or disagreements, which describes other legal rights you have, and what to expect in case someone violates these terms
+- What you can expect from us, which describes how we provide and develop our services - What we expect from you , which establishes certain rules for using our services - Content in Google services, which describes the intellectual property rights to the content you find in our services whether that content belongs to you, Google, or others - In case of problems or disagreements, which describes other legal rights you have, and what to expect in case someone violates these terms

-Understanding these terms is important because, by accessing or using our services (whether you're signed in to a Google account or not), you're agreeing to these terms.
+Understanding these terms is important because, by accessing or using our services, you're agreeing to these terms.

 Besides these terms, we also publish a Privacy Policy.
-We encourage you to read it to better understand how you can update, manage, export, and delete your information.
+Although it's not part of these terms, we encourage you to read it to better understand how you can update, manage, export, and delete your information.